stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 As an example, the following ``meta_args`` metadata describes 5 entries, the first is a scalar, the second is an array, the next two are fields and the fifth is an operator.
-The third entry is a field vector of size 3.
+The fourth entry is a field vector of size 3.

 ::